coffeedoc/codo/README.md

 #### Open Commit Bit

-Guard has an open commit bit policy: Anyone with an accepted pull request gets added as a repository collaborator.
+Codo has an open commit bit policy: Anyone with an accepted pull request gets added as a repository collaborator.
 Please try to follow these simple rules:

 * Commit directly onto the master branch only for typos, improvements to the readme and documentation (please add